More Species Arriving

-As spring progresses and ice-out events expand northward, more Journey North observers in Canada are joyfully welcoming back Common Loons.
-Some observers have been tracking Common Loons at the same location for decades!
+As spring progresses and ice-out events expand northward, more Journey North volunteers in Canada are welcoming back Common Loons.

 Now that many Red-winged Blackbirds have arrived to breeding territories, what are you observing?
 Any territorial or nesting behavior?
 Please report your observations to Journey North.